 The very essence of leadership is to lead oneself effectively, which then influences others in a positive and inspiring way.
 Without the ability to modulate our emotions and understand what we want to achieve at any given moment, it's hard to lead competently.

 To succeed, we must be able to look at the big picture while also taking practical actions and learning from past mistakes.
-And even when we can effectively govern ourselves, we then must be able to communicate and give direction to our team in a way that empowers instead of undermining their efforts or discouraging through micromanagement.
+And even when we can effectively govern ourselves, we then must be able to communicate and give direction to our team in a way that empowers instead of undermining their efforts or discouraging them through micromanagement.
 We must also be empathetic leaders, learning to not only understand the emotional terrain of our team and employees but also help to break the code of needs underlying behavior.

 Although we greatly value intelligence and academic excellence in business, emotional fitness skills have been found to be even more vital to leadership.
 It turns out that if we can't govern ourselves, we cannot lead others.

-Emotional Intelligence Is Essential to Personal and Professional Success
+Empathy Is Essential to Personal and Professional Success

 You can think of EQ as a staircase to personal and professional success.
 Why?
 Because all interpersonal skills depend on emotional intelligence.
 If we can't control knee-jerk reactions in our relationships at home and work, emotional landmines break down trust and deflate our positive influence.
 If we are unaware of how we affect others, we cannot learn to respond in more respectful ways.
 If we lack emotional intelligence in the workplace, we tend to depend heavily upon our intellect but ignore what's most vital for interpersonal relationships.